 - No cost to participate.

-- Become a member of the first all Black cohort of business owners at LEAP.
+- Become a member of an all Black cohort of business owners at LEAP.

 - Members receive a custom work plan, designed to accelerate their business with trackable milestones.

 - Monthly round table peer discussions to network and idea share with program participants.

 - Collaboration on a social media campaign— designed to advertise your business across LEAP’s platforms and audiences.